 Industrial Symbiosis

-The wood biomass turbine has waste energy in the form of water at 60 Celsius; the calorific capacity of this heat is extracted at the insect production facility, corresponding to 53% of the production facility’s energy need.
-The rest 47% is sourced from renewable energy plant in form of steam (29%) and local electricity (18%).
+The wood biomass turbine also produces waste heat in the form of hot water at 60 °C. The facility recovers this heat and uses it for operations.
+It supplies about 53% of the total energy demand.
+The remaining energy comes from the renewable plant as steam (29%) and local electricity (18%).

 1